Beholder101/cinder/README.md

 FreeNAS Cinder Driver
 =====================

 This repository contains driver scripts for FreeNAS interaction with OpenStack Cinder for block storage manipulation.

+!!!
+It has been altered to support Python3 and the changed URLLIB2 behavior.

 Requirements